Intezar-Dev-7/TorqueUp/README.md

-# 🚗🏍️ Car & Bike Service Center Management System (TorqueUp)
+# ⚙️ TorqueUp – Car & Bike Service Center Management System (SaaS)

-A powerful, all-in-one **Service Center Management System** tailored for car and bike service businesses.
-This platform helps manage everything from bookings to billing, inventory, staff roles, and customer communications — all optimized for speed, clarity, and customer satisfaction.
-## 💼 About the Project

-This system is built to digitize and streamline operations at vehicle service centers.
-It supports real-time scheduling, job tracking, vehicle histories, billing, and notifications — empowering staff and improving the customer experience.

-Designed with scalability and reliability in mind, this solution serves as the technical backbone of a modern vehicle service business.
+**TorqueUp** is an all-in-one SaaS platform that simplifies and streamlines operations for car and bike service centers.
+From customer bookings and vehicle tracking to job management, inventory, invoicing, and real-time notifications — TorqueUp empowers workshops with digital tools to improve efficiency, reduce errors, and provide an exceptional customer experience.

+> 🚫 **Note:** This project is a **proprietary SaaS solution** and is **not open source**.
+Unauthorized usage, forking, or distribution is strictly prohibited.

 ---

+## 🚀 Key Highlights

+- 📅 Real-time bookings & mechanic scheduling
+- 🔧 Job tracking from diagnostics to delivery
+- 🧰 Integrated inventory and stock alerts
+- 🧾 Smart invoicing with tax & discount support
+- 🔔 Customer notifications via SMS, email, and push
+- 📊 Business insights with detailed reports
 ## 🧩 Core Features

 ### ✅ User Management